reflectoring/reflectoring.github.io/_posts/book-reviews/2019-05-12-book-review-deep-work.md

 ## Conclusion

-Even though I don't particularly like the anecdotal writing style, the book was very enlightening.
+Even though I don't particularly like the anecdotal writing style, ["Deep Work"](//geni.us/r6bM) was very enlightening.
-Once through the book, I started to apply some of the tips and successfully created a habit of doing deep work every morning before work which allowed me to write most of my [e-book](https://leanpub.com/get-your-hands-dirty-on-clean-architecture), prepare and hold two conference talks and write articles that almost tripled the visitors to my blog
+Once through the book, I started to apply some of the tips and successfully created a habit of doing deep work every morning before work which allowed me to write most of my [e-book](https://leanpub.com/get-your-hands-dirty-on-clean-architecture), prepare and hold two conference talks and write articles that tripled the visitors to my blog - all within about 5 months.

-- all within about 5 months.
+I definitely recommend it for anyone who is interested in creating a productive environment for cognitively demanding work.